Th3-H4xx0r/LunarCoin/readme.md

 <!-- GETTING STARTED -->
 ## Getting Started

 To get started with running a validator node for the Lunar Coin network, follow the steps below to get started.
-If at any point, you need help, please contact our developers at devv@lunarcoin.network
+If at any point, you need help, please contact our developers at dev@lunarcoin.network

 ### Prerequisites

-This is an example of how to list things you need to use the software and how to install them.
+These are some prerequisites that are required to run a LunarCoin vvalidator node.
-* python (Linux)
+* Python (Linux)
   ```sh
   $ sudo apt-get update
   $ sudo apt-get install python3.8